Red Hen Publications

 And letting Albus know their movements and activities.
 It wasn’t the kind of sensitive information that Snape was hunting for, but if the camp moved to an area closer to a human settlement Albus would presumably know to tell someone to take measures before anyone was attacked rather than afterwards.

 Day-to-day surveillance is probably something Albus can entrust to one of his little silver instruments.
-But such instruments will not place themselves.
+But such instruments will not place themselves, and Fawkes is far too conspicuous to be deputised to do it.
 Lupin could have concealed the transmitter in the camp.
 It is pinpointing their location, and Lupin checks on it periodically, moving it at need.

 Stop and think.
 Greyback was at liberty that whole period, and he was not lying low for fear of being swept up with the rest of Voldemort’s supporters.
 For that matter, I suspected he was probably not even a real Death Eater at all.
 (Tacitly confirmed in DHs.
 He was no more than a hanger-on.)
 And he could be accounted as a bonafide ally of Voldemort’s, not a follower.
 Voldemort was out of commission for nearly 14 years, while his organization deteriorated in his absence.
 Greyback spent those years digging in and potentially increasing his “following”.
 And he was just too dangerous to be left unobserved, even if he didn’t know anything regarding Voldemort.